 The only thing better than the smell of freshly baked bread is the smell of freshly ground coffee; here we’ve gathered together five of the best bakeries in Manchester that bring you both.
-From local success stories to London-born chains, these are our go-to spots for a cortado and a croissant (usually with a bag of pain au chocolate to go).
+From London-born chains to local success stories, these are our go-to spots for a cortado and a croissant (usually with a bag of pain au chocolate to go).

 Not seen your favourite?
 Search for more bakeries on Confidential Guides and keep an eye out for our best patisseries list, coming soon.